 I was never an avid fiction reader before being incarcerated.
 But once inside, the last page of every novel I read arrived with an emotional thud, because I knew I would have to re-submerge myself into prison reality.
 Real life was never as good as the story I had been reading.
 To finish a book was often so disheartening that sometimes I wondered if I should even start another one, knowing how I would feel when I finished.

 Newspapers were different for me, at least while the prison library at Connecticut’s York Correctional Institute still carried them.
-Better than any book, newspapers were lifesavers that pulled me closer to shore because each new edition marked a new day, an invitation to rejoin a world that kept moving Reading can save an inmate. while I was inside.
+Better than any book, newspapers were lifesavers that pulled me closer to shore because each new edition marked a new day, an invitation to rejoin a world that kept moving while I was inside.